 Red tape and multiple levels of manager sign off can contribute to the friction experienced by customers.
 Nowhere has this concern caused more friction than in the telecommunications industry, where frustrated customers frequently take to social media platforms to express their anger.

-That said, when staff are trained in your organisations brand, and empowered to deliver against that brand, social media can also be a platform for customer service representatives to live the brand values in a very public forum.
+That said, when employees are trained in your organisations brand and empowered to deliver against that brand, social media can also be a platform for customer service representatives to live the brand values in a very public forum.
 One telco that has empowered their staff to make powerful brand decisions is Optus.
-A recent example of this is customer service representative, “Dan”.
+An example of this is a customer service representative, “Dan”.
 Dan’s Twitter response defending a recent decision by Optus to use multiple languages in their stores to cater to their broad customer base went viral, with many hailing him as a hero and a credit to his company.

 Dan knew that to embody the Optus value of ‘building bonds’ he had to demonstrate his businesses’ commitment to connecting people, of all races and backgrounds, through strong communication.